-The esophagus starts at the termination of the pharynx, travels through the thorax and ends in the abdominal cavity.
-The esophagus is approximately 25 cm in length in an adult.
-The esophagus passes into the abdomen through the esophageal hiatus, which is formed by the muscle fibers of the right crus of the aortic hiatus of the diaphragm, with little contribution from the left crus.
-The phrenoesophageal ligament anchors the gastroesophageal junction in its normal intraabdominal location.
+tarts at the termination of the brough the thorax and ends in ity.
+The esophagus is approxingth in an adult.
+The esophathe abdomen through the which is formed by the musht crus of the aortic hiatus of the little contribution from the hrenoesophageal ligament cophageal junction in its normal lagration.
+Distortion of the mal intraabdominal location.
 Distortion of the natural anatomy results in a hernia.
 Herniation of abdominal contents into the mediastinum through the esophageal hiatus is termed a hiatal hernia.
 There are four classifications of this hernia based on anatomical criteria.